-Psoriatic arthritis (PsA) is joint pain that occurs in conjunction with the skin inflammation and scaling of psoriasis.
-Finger and toe joints are commonly affected by the condition, and hand stiffness is one painful result.
-This stiffness might limit your range of motion and ability to perform everyday tasks.
+Psoriatic arthritis (PsA) causes joint inflammatory pain that occurs in conjunction with skin inflammation and scaly skin patches or psoriasis.
+Finger and toe joints are commonly affected by the condition.
+Oftentimes, PsA also causes hand stiffness.

-Psoriatic arthritis affecting the hands can be controlled through medication, lifestyle changes, and regular exercise, but symptoms vary widely among patients.
-The intensity and frequency of hand exercises that are appropriate for one person might not be the most effective way to combat your pain and hand stiffness.
-Consult your doctor to discuss you treatment plan and determine which exercises are right for you.
+PsA can be controlled through medication, lifestyle changes, and regular exercise.
+Of course, symptoms vary from person to person.
+Because of this, the intensity and frequency of hand exercises that are appropriate for you might not be the most effective way to combat another person’s pain or hand stiffness.
+Talk with your doctor to discuss your treatment plan and determine which exercises are right for you.